harshil15999/yt_download/README.md

 ## Description

-This application is designed to fetch the latest videos sorted in reverse chronological order of their publishing date-time from YouTube for a given tag/search query in a paginated response.
+This application is designed to fetch the latest videos sorted in reverse chronological order of their publishing date-time from YouTube for a given tag / search query and return in a paginated response.

 ## Components